What Do Food Scientist or Technologist Do?

 - Check raw ingredients for maturity or stability for processing, and finished products for safety, quality, and nutritional value.

-Skills Needed to be a Food Scientist or Technologist
+What Skills Do You Need to Work as a Food Scientist or Technologist?

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.